 Saturn is the planetary ruler of Capricorn.
 Mars, the energy required for renewal, is exalted therein.
 As with Shiva, the number 3 of Saturn or Binah is fundamental to an intellectual understanding of the god.
 The number 3 is the geometric foundation of form and likeness.
 It is the ‘stone’ or Set, the angular sides of the pyramid.
 It is the cipher of the matrix for all life and existence.
 It requires a triangular prism to split white light into seven colours, for only the triangle can reduce a phenomenon to its components.
 Therefore the rainbow spectrum is the sevenfold veil of Set.
 The number 7 is that of Venus, who doubles as both morning and evening star, and Saturn is the ‘power behind Venus’.

 Set is identified with Sirius, the star of Egypt, and as such is the manifestor of the seven stars of Ursa Major.
 Sirius is the birthplace and home of the gods.
 It is the star of the ‘one in eight’ as Set-Hadit, manifestor of the seven and revealer of Nuit.
-Sirius is the sun behind the sun of our solar system, the transcendent regulator of all terrestrial aeons.
+Sirius is the sun-behind-the-sun of our solar system, the transcendent regulator of all terrestrial aeons.

-2. Even Seti I, the grandfather of Rameses II in the relatively late Middle to New Kingdom, was named after the great god and ensured the continuance of his cult.
+1. Even Seti I, the grandfather of Rameses II in the relatively late Middle to New Kingdom, was named after the great god and ensured the continuance of his cult.

-4. If a ‘star’ determinative (seba) is added to the name of Set, the hieroglyphs spell ‘Mercury’, the planet.
+2. If a ‘star’ determinative (seba) is added to the name of Set, the hieroglyphs spell ‘Mercury’, the planet.
 Thus Set and Mercury, and the qualities of Mercury, are identical.
 See Budge, An Egyptian Hieroglyphic Dictionary Vol. I, pp. 707 A.

-© Oliver St. John 2018, revised 2019
+© Oliver St. John 2020, 2023.